The Education Welfare Service issues fines for holidays in term time

 - their learning

 We monitor the attendance of every child in the school and, in partnership with the Education Welfare Office, will work with and support those children and their families who are not attending school without sufficient reason.
 90% attendance sounds good, but it actually means that your child misses the equivalent of:

 - nearly four weeks every school year

 - over one school year in a school career

 Timekeeping is also important in the education of your child.
 If your child is persistently late then they are missing out on important learning opportunities at the start of the lesson.
-Can we also remind parents and carers that the school gates are open from 8:30am.
+Can we also remind parents and carers that the school gates are open from 8:10am for breakfast club.
 The school day finishes at 3:00pm

 Praise and celebration

 At St Mary’s RC Primary School, we like to encourage and praise children who attend school regularly.
 Throughout the year, our staff and social workers will work closely with families providing support to help overcome barriers to improve attendance.